Sungden/dengy066-gmail.com/README.md

 This repository was heavily based on the Mask-RCNN repository (https://github.com/matterport/Mask_RCNN).

+# a two-stage approach for pancreatitis segmentation:localization and segmentation.
+Using RPN to localize the pancreatitis region on the feature map produced by 2D FCN-8 and send it to the U-Net.

 # Getting Started
 ## Dependencies
 This was developed using Windows 10 Pro with the following dependencies: